-DLR's interest rate risk complies with the Board of Directors' guidelines for overall market risk, whereby the interest rate risk on the securities portfolio should be in the range 0-2.5% of DLR's own funds, which equates to between DKK 0 and 425m.
+DLR's interest rate risk complies with the Board of Directors' guidelines for overall market risk, whereby the interest rate risk on the securities portfolio should be in the range 0-2.5% of DLR's own funds, which equates to between DKK 0 and 433m.

-At the end of 2022, DLR's relative interest rate risk, including the convexity impact, on its securities portfolio was 1.2%, see the figure below.
-This equates to a value adjustment of the securities portfolio of DKK 205m in case of a one percentage point change in the market interest rate.
-The convexity impact on DLR's bond portfolio is DKK -2.2m.
+At the end of 2023, DLR's relative interest rate risk, including the convexity impact, on its securities portfolio was 1.3%, see the figure below.
+This equates to a value adjustment of the securities portfolio of DKK 219m in case of a one percentage point change in the market interest rate.
+The convexity impact on DLR's bond portfolio is DKK 1.2m.
 In this way, DLR complies with the guidelines that the interest rate risk incl. the convexity impact must be within 2.5%.

-Figure 19.
 Relative interest rate risk on DLR's securities portfolio

 As mentioned above, the interest rate risk on issued debt instruments "correlates negatively" with the interest rate risk on the securities portfolio.
 The issued debt instruments represent a loan raised outside the specific balance principle in connection with lending activities.
-The interest rate risk on these debt instruments is DKK 24m in nominal terms.
+The interest rate risk on these debt instruments is DKK 20.4m.